Benefits of Therapeutic Art in the Coaching Process

 Art therapists are master-level clinicians who work often with people who have medical and mental health challenges such as substance abuse, relationship difficulties, trauma, grief/loss, and a wide variety of day-to-day challenges and struggles.
 A therapist’s training allows them to work with people who have severe mental health issues.

-Coaches work with individuals who are highly functioning but want more out of life by utilising coaching tools and techniques.
+Coaches work with individuals who usually function well in their lives but want more out of life by utilizing coaching tools and techniques.

 Both therapists and properly trained coaches can help individuals who want to make changes in their lives.

 Coaching tends to focus on the present and future rather than the past.
 Coaches help people identify their goals and the obstacles they are facing.
 Like therapy, coaching involves guidance and support but also places a great deal of emphasis on accountability, enabling people to do more than they might on their own.

 When we decide to make major changes in our lives, it is very likely that feelings and emotions show up that have not been explored before.
 Using creative art tasks can support us to address, process and release strong emotions; let go of patters of thinking and behaviour, forgive inevitable mistakes we have make in life, and to leave all that do not support us any more behind.

 Therapeutic Art Activities are a great compliment to the coaching process.
 Instead of simply making lists of ideas, qualities or dreams you can make them visual by adding an artistic touch such as creating a vision-board or a selfie.
 Apart from the benefits listed below, using art in coaching makes the coaching process deeper, more creative and often much more fun.

 - Self-discovery: Creating art can help you acknowledge and recognize feelings that have been lurking in your subconscious.